 The status dropout rate measures the percentage of individuals who are not enrolled in high school and who do not have a high school credential.
 The status dropout rate is higher than the event rate in a given year because the status dropout rate includes all dropouts in a particular age range, regardless of when or where they last attended school, including individuals who may have never attended school in the United States.
 Based on the 16- through 24-year-old age range, the measure provides an indicator of the proportion of young people who lack a high school credential.
 While useful for measuring overall educational attainment among young adults in the United States, the status dropout rate is not useful as an indicator of the performance of schools because it includes those who never attended school in the United States.
-Using data from the CPS, the status dropout rate in this report shows the percentage of young people ages 16 through 24 who are out of school and who have not earned a high school diploma or equivalency credential (e.g., a GED).
+Using data from the CPS, the status dropout rates in this report show the percentage of young people ages 16 through 24 who are out of school and who have not earned a high school diploma or alternative credential, such as a GED.

-- Status dropout rates: In October 2008, approximately 3.0 million 16- through 24-year-olds were not enrolled in high school and had not earned a high school diploma or alternative credential (table 6).
-These status dropouts accounted for 8.0 percent of the 38 million noninstitutionalized, civilian 16- through 24-year-olds living in the United States. - Among all individuals in this age group, status dropout rates trended downward between 1972 and 2008, from 14.6 percent to 8.0 percent (figure 2 and table 7).
-The status dropout rate of 2008 was lower than that of 1990, unlike the event dropout rate where no differences were detected between these 2 years. - Status dropout rates by sex: Males ages 16-24 had higher status dropout rates than females in 2008 (8.5 percent vs. 7.5 percent) (table 6). - Status dropout rates by race/ethnicity: The 2008 status dropout rates for persons of two or more races (4.2 percent), Asian/Pacific Islanders (4.4 percent), and Whites (4.8 percent) were the lowest among the racial/ethnic groups considered in this report.
-The Black status dropout rate was lower than the rate for Hispanics (9.9 percent and 18.3 percent, respectively) (table 6).
+- Status dropout rates: In October 2009, approximately 3.0 million 16- through 24-year-olds were not enrolled in high school and had not earned a high school diploma or alternative credential (table 6).
+These status dropouts accounted for 8.1 percent of the 38 million noninstitutionalized, civilian 16- through 24-year-olds living in the United States. - Among all individuals in this age group, status dropout rates trended downward between 1972 and 2009, from 14.6 percent to 8.1 percent (figure 2 and table 7).
+The status dropout rate in 2009 was lower than that in 1990, unlike the event dropout rate, where no differences were detected between these 2 years. - Status dropout rates by sex: Males ages 16-24 had a higher status dropout rate than females in 2009 (9.1 vs. 7.0 percent) (table 6). - Status dropout rates by race/ethnicity: The 2009 status dropout rate for Asians/Pacific Islanders (3.4 percent) was the lowest among the racial/ethnic groups considered in this

-&lt;sup>17 The number of event dropouts based on CCD data is significantly higher than the number of event dropouts based on CPS data, after restricting CCD counts to grades 10-12 to align with grade-ranges used in CPS estimates.
-This may be due in part to how the different sources of data account for alternative credentials like the GED.
+19 The number of event dropouts based on CCD data is significantly higher than the number of event dropouts based on CPS data, after restricting CCD counts to grades 10-12 to align with the grade range used in CPS estimates.
+This may be due, in part, to how the different sources of data account for alternative credentials, like the GED.
 Students earning GEDs through public school systems are generally not counted as dropouts in the CCD, while students who leave the public school system are considered dropouts.
-Irrespective of how a GED is obtained, CPS data do not count them as dropouts.
+Irrespective of how a GED is obtained, CPS data do not count students who earn them as dropouts.
 When this reporting difference is accounted for, estimates from both sources are not detectably different.